Skip to main content

 Q: Why did the NFL, NFLPS and PFATS launch this initiative?

-According to the NFLPS, 86 percent of their membership identify as white, 8 percent identify as Asian, 5 percent identify as Black and 1 percent identify as Hispanic.
-According to PFATS, 65 percent of their membership identify as white, 23 percent identify as Black, 8 percent identify as Hispanic and 4 percent identify as Asian.
+According to the NFLPS, in 2023, 86 percent of their membership identify as white, 8 percent identify as Asian, 5 percent identify as Black, and 1 percent identify as Hispanic.
+According to PFATS, 65 percent of their membership identify as white, 23 percent identify as Black, 8 percent identify as Hispanic, and 4 percent identify as Asian.

 Q: Who do the medical students work with during their clinical rotations?

-A: Students work directly with the orthopedic team physicians, primary care team physicians, athletic trainers and other members of the club medical staff to gain basic medical knowledge and exposure to patient care in sports medicine.
+A: Medical students will work directly with the orthopedic team physicians, primary care team physicians, athletic trainers, dietitians, mental health clinicians, strength & conditioning coaches, equipment managers, and other members of the club medical staff to gain basic medical knowledge and exposure to patient care in sports medicine.

 More frequently asked questions and answers can be found here.